3. Physics Simulator Setup

 LICENSE

-- Use MSA - create the .moveit-assistant or whatever the file is called so it will let you save your changes.
+file so it will let you save your changes.
 Only use the SRDF tab and only save the new SRDF file - no other changes.

 🐙